About the Library Collections

 The three facilities of the Kennesaw State University Library System house a robust collection including print and electronic books, periodicals, maps, government documents, and audio-visual materials.
 The Horace W. Sturgis Library and the Lawrence V. Johnson Library grant researchers access to more than 200,000 e-resources and more than 300 database subscriptions.

 The majority of the general print collection available for check-out is housed on the 2nd floor of the Sturgis Library and on the 2nd floor of the Johnson Library.
-Both the Kennesaw and the Marietta campus libraries offer a browseable Popular Literature Collection in their Reading Lounge.

 Our Teen Literature Collection, located on the 3rd floor of Sturgis Library, hosts a number of books under the young adult (YA) distinction.